9 Reasons To Have A National Trust Holiday

 Be lord (or lady) of the manor

 Ancient Horton Court in the Cotswolds is a truly stunning location for a special break with friends or family.
 The result of a £2m restoration project, and once a filming location for Wolf Hall, this wonderful house is available for large groups of up to 10 people.
 You’ll adore the sense of history that surrounds you as you pretend to be the lords and ladies of the manor, from the gorgeous kitchen to the sumptuous bedrooms.

 Go on walks from the door

-You’ll find Dalehead bunkhouse in an incredibly special location in the heart of the Peak District, miles away from any public roads and surrounded by working farmland.
+You’ll find The Oast House in an incredibly special location in a country estate with access to woods and parkland, in the glorious Herefordshire countryside and close to the spectacular Malvern Hills.
 You’ll be raring to get out as soon as you open the curtains each morning to explore the stunning walks from the door.
-When you return after your adventures, you’ll find simple accommodation across 3 bedrooms that sleep 20 in a mix of bunk beds and single beds.
+When you return after your adventures, you’ll find comfortable accommodation across 6 bedrooms that sleep 10, with plenty of beams and character.
 There’s a cosy woodburner in the sitting room, and a dining table big enough for everyone to eat together.

 Watch the boats go by